Cosmo-Tech/platform-migrate-redis/README.md

 |                                   |                 | Scenarios
 |                                   |                 | ScenarioRuns

-### Constraints:
+### During the migration:
-* This script works since Cosmotech API v2 (with security constraints)
+* All dates are converted to Unix timestamp
+* Lost objects aren’t migrated (like ScenarioRun without Scenario)
-* If object already exists in Redis, it will be updated.
+* If object already exists in Redis, it will be updated
+* Script provides logs that can be found in application.log file

 ### Installation
 Login with az cli